Links (external links open in a new window)

 Materials: White, yellow-green cone glass egg lampshade with green marbled striping.
 White layer on the inside.
 White painted Bakelite E14 socket.

 Base: ∅ 10 cm / 3.93”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulbs can be used, not a specific one preferred.
 But to avoid stripes in the glass: a white bulb gives the best result.

 Designer: To be appraised.

 Manufacturer: Massive, Kontich and Wommelgem, Belgium.

-Other versions: Made for many years in countless variations.
+Other versions: This Bluebird green marbled egg table lamp was made for many years in countless variations.
 This egg was produced in the 1990s.
-The electric parts are made by VLM Components from Italy.

 Many companies produced glass eggs in the past.
-The most famous ones were made in Murano, Italy by companies such as Venini and .
+The most famous ones were made in Murano, Italy by companies such as Venini and Barovier&Toso.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.